ezEngine/docs/docs/custom-code/cpp/engine-plugins.md

 ### Build System Setup

-The file `CMakeLists.txt` is only of interest here in case you want to reuse the ez build infrastructure to generate your library.
+The file `CMakeLists.txt` is only of interest here in case you want to reuse the EZ build infrastructure to generate your library.
 If you use [ezEngine as a Submodule](../../build/submodule.md) then you probably have your own CMake scripts.
 Either way, you need to add a project that generates a DLL.

 ### Plugin DLL Name